saisandeepvaddi/ten-hands/README.md

 3. `cd ./app`.
 Uncomment line 26 ```// startServer()```.
 Desktop app calls this one automatically to start server.
 4. `cd ./app && yarn build`
 5. Build will be in `./app/build` folder.
 Start Server using `node ./app/build/server/index.js`.
-6. Use UI build in step 2 with a static server or directly.
+6. Use UI with a static server or directly.

 ## CLI